taseer6/PatchWork/README.md

 In page object model each web page has a Page Object.
 Selenium is used for interacting with the web related operations and to locate elements.

-Cucumber, TestNG will manage test suits.
+Cucumber uses Gherkin language for writing feature files, TestNG will manage test suits.
 Maven is used for project management

 ExtentReport is used for report.